Appalachian dulcimer: Modes

 D3-A3-A3, is in a I V V harmonic relationship.
-That is, the tonic note of the diatonic major scale is on the bass string and the middle and melody strings are at an interval of a perfect fifth above it.
-This tuning places the tonic (diatonic) fret on the melody string.
+That is, the tonic note of the diatonic major scale is on the bass string, and the middle and melody strings are at an interval of a perfect fifth above it.
+This tuning places the tonic (diatonic) fret on the melody string at the third fret.
 This facilitates playing melodies in the Ionian mode (the major scale).
 The melody is played on the top string (or string pair) only, with the unfretted drone strings providing a simple harmony, giving the instrument its distinctive sound.

 To play in a different key, or in a different mode, a traditional player would have to retune the instrument.
 For example, to play a minor mode melody the instrument might be tuned to D3-A3-C4.
 This facilitates playing the Aeolian mode (the natural minor scale), where the scale begins at the first fret.

 While the most common current tuning is D3-A3-D4, some teachers prefer the more traditional D3-A3-A3 or the so-called "Reverse Ionian" tuning, D3-G3-d4.
 "Reverse" tunings are ones in which the key note is on the middle string and the bass string is the fifth of the scale, but in the octave below the middle string.
 This is sometimes suggested by teachers as an easier tuning.
 From D3-G3-D4 one can put a capo on the first fret to play in the Dorian mode, or retune the second string (to A3), to play in the Mixolydian mode, then from Mixolydian, capo the first fret to play in the Aeolian mode.